- Master Level - 6 ECTS credits

 - A variety of social and cultural activities included

-- Eligible applicants must have a completed degree comparable to a bachelor’s degree.
-Students are expected to have taken classes in statistics and have working knowledge of MS Excel and SPSS.
-We expect students to have a solid grasp of the English language as well as a strong interest in the issues at hand, and to actively participate in class.
+- We expect students to have a solid grasp of the English language, as well as a strong interest in the issues at hand, and to actively participate in class.

 - Two-week course from 22 June to 3 July 2020

 Included in the programme

 - Lectures in Digital Methods and Transformation, how new technologies are changing business and society, and on Applied Social Network Analysis, a set of methods to understand relational digital data, by highly qualified faculty members from BI Norwegian Business School

 - Social and cultural activities – including a weekend expedition, sightseeing and outdoors activities (hiking, climbing, barbecues)